 - ¼ cup vodka

-- Once the vodka reduces, add the canned tomato sauce, salt, pepper and red pepper flakes.
-Stir well.
+- Once the vodka begins to reduce, add the canned crushed tomato, water, salt, pepper and red pepper flakes.
+Stir well and simmer for a bit then remove the garlic cloves.